ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 SpotFIT
 -------

-.. confval:: Bounds interval for the x and y peak center coord.
+.. confval:: Bounds interval for the x and y peak center coord

   Here you can specify the half-interval width to determine the maximum and the minimum of the x and y center coordinate allowed in the fitting procedure.